Indians have been giving their heart and sweat to the S386 bill which is the only hope of seeing the prized US green card for them.

 Two voluntary organizations are actively working on spreading positive information about removing Green card country limits.

 #1 Immigration Voice

 - Donation: They are looking for volunteers to contribute monthly to their advertising budget.
-If you can, you should help and can donate here.

 #2 Immigration Forum